ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 # Restoring a volume from a backup snapshot
 {: #baas-vpc-restore}

-Restoring data from a backup snapshot creates a fully provisioned boot or data volume that you can use to boot an instance or attach as auxiliary storage.
-You can restore volumes during instance creation or when you want to create stand-alone boot or data volumes to be used later.
-You can restore a data volume to add more storage to an existing instance.
-You can use backup snapshots to restore volumes in a different region for business continuity purposes or geographic expansion.
+Restore boot or data volumes from backup snapshots to create fully provisioned storage.
+Restore volumes during instance creation, add storage to existing instances, or restore in different regions for disaster recovery and business continuity.
+{: shortdesc}

 You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.
-{: shortdesc}

 [Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).